SharonFirebase/chattest/README.md

-# chattest contains files for candidate assessment as follows:
+# Assessment Test

+## Real Time Chat Application using Firebase.

+## Instructions were provided as follows:

 ### To better assess your skills please complete the following within 1 week.